pass simple

 Changing password

-After duplicate current filed with an "OLD_" prefix ("OLD_password") in edit field type
+After duplicate current filed with an "OLD_" prefix ("OLD_password") in edit field type, remember to save.

 R.click tree view